luzvergara93/merakiHomefyReact/README.md

 - A loader used in various components, in order to avoid waiting for the functions to load with a blank page.

+### Login.js

+##### Includes

+- Login Form
+- Function to set username and password

+### Notification.js

+##### Includes

+- Function to set a notification; this is used in various components when needed

+> Context

+### CartContext

+##### Functions

+- getQuantity: to get the quantity of each item
+- addItem: to add the item to cart
+- isInCart: verifies if any item is already in cart to avoid duplicates
+- removeItem: to remove one item from cart
+- clearCart: to remove all items from cart
+- addTotal: to calculate the total price of the purchase so far

+### NotificationContext

+It is the context that allows us to set the different notifications, depending its use

+### UserContext

+It is the context for the log in

+> Services

 ## Where is the database from?